Thanks for submitting your request.

 Automate compliance with HOS, DVIR and IFTA to ensure processes are hassle-free and timely

-Electronic driver logs eliminate the hassle and the costs associated with paper logs.
-Navistream intuitive logging process was designed with drivers in mind, which will provide them with considerable savings in terms of time and effort: save as much as 30 minutes a day per driver.
-When drivers log into our electronic logging device (ELD), hours of service are immediately tracked.
+E-logs eliminate the hassle and the costs associated with paper logs.
+Navistream intuitive electronic logging device (ELD) was designed with drivers in mind, which will provide them with considerable savings in terms of time and effort: save as much as 30 minutes a day per driver.
+When truck drivers log into our electronic logbook software, hours of service are immediately tracked.

-Electronic logging will become mandatory by the end of the year in the United States.
-Once the ELD Final Rule takes effect on December 18, 2017, all commercial motor vehicles (CMV) will be required to comply with the Department of Transportation (DOT) regulation within two years.
+Electronic logging will become mandatory for truck drivers by the end of the year in the United States.
+Once the ELD Final Rule takes effect on December 18, 2017, all commercial motor vehicles (CMV) will be required to comply with the Federal Motor Carrier Safety Administration (FMCSA) regulation within two years.
 This will replace all existing paper logs used to record Hours of Service (HOS).
 Canada will also be considered by this rule in the coming months.
 So be prepared to go paperless!